lukesno/school-sync/README.md

 # school-sync
-Repository for SchoolSync Shellhacks 2020 (Project for Shellhacks 2020)
+Repository for SchoolSync (Project for Shellhacks 2020)